gSOAP 2.5.1 (and higher) WS-I Basic Profile 1.0a Compliance Report

-The gSOAP 2.5.1 (and higher) compiler automatically reports Basic Profile compliance warnings to inform the developer about potential interoperability problems before building an application and deploying it.
+The gSOAP 2.5.1 (and later) compiler automatically reports Basic Profile compliance warnings to inform the developer about potential interoperability problems before building an application and deploying it.
 Below follows a check list for application developers.
-Items indicated in Yellow and Red may need attention.
+Items indicated in Yellow and Red needs user's attention.

 Legend: